The Bankrate promise

 By the time we got serious about paying off the mortgage on our primary home, we owed about $100,000.
 But we also had around $200,000 in fee-free dollars with Plastiq from referring 200 people to the service.

 I got a bright idea at this time: Why not pay off our mortgage with Plastiq and earn credit card rewards in the process?

 With $100,000 left on our mortgage balance and plenty of Plastiq referral dollars to pay the whole thing off, what could go wrong?
 Really, the only issue we had to tackle from there was which credit card to use or sign up for.

-We chose the Barclaycard Arrival Plus® World Elite Mastercard® because it lets you earn 2x miles for each dollar you spend.
-On the redemption side, you can cash in your miles for any type of travel at a rate of 1 cent per point provided your purchases are at least $100 (10,000 points) or more.
+We chose the Barclaycard Arrival Plus World Elite Mastercard because it earns 2X miles for each dollar you spend.
+On the redemption side, you can cash in your miles for any type of travel at a rate of 1 cent per point, providing your purchases are at least $100 (10,000 points) or more.